Newmarket

 Newmarket has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Newmarket statistical area (Lv2) is estimated to be around 5,429 as of November 2025.
-This reflects an increase of 346 people since the 2021 Census, which reported a population of 5,083 people.
-The change is inferred from AreaSearch's resident population estimate of 5,419 based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,290 persons per square kilometer, placing Newmarket (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 6.8% since the census is within 2.9 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 79.0% of overall population gains during recent periods, driving primary population growth in the area.
+As per ABS population updates and AreaSearch validation for the suburb of Newmarket, the estimated population as of Feb 2026 is around 5,429.
+This figure represents an increase of 346 people since the 2021 Census, which reported a population of 5,083.
+The change is inferred from AreaSearch's resident population estimate of 5,419 following examination of ABS's latest ERP data release in June 2024 and validation of an additional 27 new addresses since the Census date.
+This results in a density ratio of approximately 3,290 persons per square kilometer, placing Newmarket in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed around 79.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Future population dynamics anticipate an above median growth, with the area expected to increase by 749 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+According to population projections moving forward, the suburb of Newmarket is expected to record a population increase just below the median of Australian statistical areas by 2041, with an expected expansion of 749 persons reflecting a gain of approximately 13.6% over the 17 years.

 Frequently Asked Questions - Population